-Ethanol, an alcohol fuel, provides high quality, high octane for exceptional engine performance and reduced emissions.
-Ethanol has been used in cars since Henry Ford designed his 1908 Model T to operate on alcohol.
-Trillions of miles have been driven on ethanol-blended fuel since 1980.
-In fact, several teams in national and international racing competitions, including Formula 1, Championship Drag Racing and NASCAR, use ethanol because of its high octane and exceptional performance.
+Ethanol has been used in cars since Henry Ford designed his 1908 Model T and trillions of miles have been driven on ethanol-blended fuel since 1980.
+In fact, several teams in national and international racing competitions, including Formula 1, Championship Drag Racing and NASCAR, use ethanol because of its high quality and exceptional performance.

-What is E10?
-E10 is a 10% ethanol-blended fuel.
+E10 is a 10 percent ethanol-blended fuel.
 Today all vehicles can run on E10, which is interchangeable with gasoline.
-Since 2010, nearly all gasoline sold in the United States has contained 10% ethanol.
+Since 2010, nearly all gasoline sold in the United States has contained 10 percent ethanol.

-Octane is the single most important fuel property as higher octane is the key to higher torque, power and efficiency.
-With a 113 octane rating, ethanol is the highest rated performance fuel in the market and keeps today’s high-compression engines running smoothly.
+Higher octane is the key to higher quality fuel and provides more torque, power and efficiency.
+With a 114 octane rating, ethanol is the highest quality fuel in the market and keeps today’s high-compression engines running smoothly.

-Ethanol and detergents help to keep gummy deposits out of a car’s fuel system.
-When ethanol and detergents replaced leaded-gasoline beginning in the mid-1980s, there were some initial problems with plugged fuel filters as deposits were flushed from the fuel system.
-Today, the use of unleaded gasoline has reduced deposits in the fuel system, and all gasolines sold in the U.S. include detergents designed to keep fuel systems clean.
+Ethanol and added components called detergents help to keep gummy deposits out of a car’s fuel system.
+When unleaded gasoline containing ethanol and detergents replaced leaded-gasoline beginning in the mid-1980s, there were some initial problems as deposits were flushed from fuel systems and plugged filters.
+Today, the use of unleaded gasoline blended with ethanol has reduced deposits in fuel systems, and all gasolines sold in the U.S. include detergents designed to keep fuel systems clean.